 The Developer has indicated that several factors present on the site make the current retail as built a challenge to reuse.
 Additionally, the site drainage was constructed based on the design standards of "ponding" detention in 1974.
 This detention method has created many safety and health issues.
 The approved stormwater detention for the site has contributed to the site not being successful historically.
 Standing water has many harmful effects including propagation of mold and mildew, deterioration of building and parking lot, and safety issues for pedestrian and vehicular traffic, especially in the winter season.
 Developer hired Manhard Consulting Engineers to study the stormwater issues.
 Manhard report notes the surrounding areas including two Naperville Park District properties, apartment property, and roadways all add stormwater to the site.
 The City Planning Department Stormwater Detention Code would require at least 30% more detention capacity in its current code as compared to 1974.
 The majority of the center has had no significant upgrades in more than 45 years.
 The lack of investment in the building leads to inefficiencies: utility waste, safety issues, accessibility, and other features lacking in a modern building built to today's code.

 Developer working with the City and consultants, if BD is approved, will design a modern stormwater detention facility.
 Best engineering practices will raise the surface grade of the site and install a mix of underground and surface detention.
-Therefore the 46,000 square feet of the former grocery will need to be demolished and a new modern center will be developed in its place.
+Due to the infrastructure improvements needed on site, the 46,000 square feet of the former grocery may or may not need to be demolished.
+If the existing structure is demolished, a new modern center will be developed in its place.